kradecki/poor-mans-datalake/LEVEL_1.md

     "s3.aws-secret-key" = 'paracetamol'
   );
 ```
-The changes made with the SQL statement above can also be observed directly on the file system (in the Trino Container):
+The changes made with the SQL statement above can also be observed directly in the file system (in the Trino container):

 ```sh
 sh-5.1$ pwd